 Diabetes Prevention Program Shows Persistent Reduction of Type 2 Diabetes Development

-A 22-year follow up on the Diabetes Prevention Program Outcomes Study (DPPOS) indicates a continued significant reduction in the participants’ risk of developing Type 2 diabetes.
-The trial, which was conducted from 1996 to 2001, sought to determine the success of either an intensive lifestyle change program or treatment with metformin to prevent or delay the development of Type 2 diabetes in those who were high-risk.
-22 years later, 75 percent of the participants, who are still alive, have continued to be evaluated.
-Since the start of the study, individuals in the lifestyle intervention group had a reduced risk of 25 percent of developing Type 2 diabetes.
+A 22-year follow-up on the Diabetes Prevention Program Outcomes Study (DPPOS) indicates a continued significant reduction in the participants’ risk of developing type 2 diabetes.
+The trial, which was conducted from 1996 to 2001, sought to determine the success of either an intensive lifestyle change program or treatment with metformin to prevent or delay the development of type 2 diabetes in those who were high-risk.
+Twenty-two years later, 75 percent of the participants, who are still alive, have continued to be evaluated.
+Since the start of the study, individuals in the lifestyle intervention group had a reduced risk of 25 percent of developing type 2 diabetes.
 Those in the metformin group had an 18 percent reduced risk.
-Though metformin is an approved drug to treat Type 2 diabetes, it is not approved for use in the United States to prevent the disease.
+Though metformin is an approved drug to treat type 2 diabetes, it is not approved for use in the United States to prevent the disease.
 However, it is approved in other countries.

 - Those who did not develop diabetes had a 57 percent and 37 percent lower risk of developing eye and kidney disease, respectively.